In a previous post I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 Most artists use their own name as their brand name anyway.
 So why might you want to add your personal name if you sell under a shop name or brand name?

 * If you are trying to reinforce the hand-made aspect of your products, your name will help personalize your brand.

-* If you have a few people working in your business then you may consider their having their individual names on their cards to make it easier to identify who it was who made the contact.
+* If you have a few people working in your business then having their individual names on their cards may make it easier to identify who it was who made the contact.

 * If you are including a phone number then a potential customer may feel more comfortable knowing the name of the person who will be answering the phone.